AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 Functionally similar to [`get_note`](#get_note), but executed in unconstrained functions and can be used by the wallet to fetch notes for use by front-ends etc.

-## `ImmutableSingleton<NoteType>`
+## `PrivateImmutable<NoteType>`

-`ImmutableSingleton` represents a unique private state variable that, as the name suggests, is immutable.
+`PrivateImmutable` represents a unique private state variable that, as the name suggests, is immutable.
 Once initialized, its value cannot be altered.
-You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/immutable_singleton.nr).
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_immutable.nr).

 ### `new`